betazerocapital/ibkrDataStreaming/README.md

 ```
 ### Changing Parameters
 #### Port Number
 IB Gateway uses a specific port (Live Trading - 4001, Paper Trading - 4002) to communicate with any programming using the API.
+[Never run the API in development on a Live Trading port or account.
+The reason for this is straightforward: to not lose money via accidental trades.]
 This is designated in the Main.cpp file and can be changed to whatever IB Gateway is set to use in the IB Gateway settings.

 #### Function
 In the file TestCppClient.cpp, `m_state` is determines what functionality the C++ sample will showcase. `m_state` is determined in the `TestCppClient::nextValidId(OrderId orderId)` function.